It all starts here. If you lose the handle on where your files are located, you're doomed.

 Do you wish that you could make only one small part of an image be a link or trigger a behavior?
 Well, hotspots are the hot ticket to fulfill your dream.

 No longer do we designers have to use only system fonts in our websites.
 Do I hear a Hallelujah?!
-This video will show you how to access free Adobe Edge and Google Fonts web fonts, and easily add them to your site.
+This video will show you how to access free Google Fonts web fonts and easily add them to your site.